Gastroesophageal reflux disease and heartburnHeartburn; GERD

 Some studies suggest that most people with atypical GERD symptoms (such as hoarseness, chronic cough, or the feeling of having a lump in the throat) have specific abnormalities in the esophagus.

 Problems in spontaneous muscle action (peristalsis) in the esophagus commonly occur in GERD, although it is not clear whether such problems cause the condition, or are the result of long-term GERD.

 People with this condition have many rings (constrictions or narrowing) on the esophagus and persistent trouble swallowing (including getting food stuck in the esophagus).
 Adult-ringed esophagus occurs mostly in men.
 The causes of this condition are unclear.

-hiatusis a small opening in the diaphragm (muscle that separates the chest cavity from the abdominal cavity) through which the esophagus passes into the abdomen, where it is continued with the stomach.
+hiatusis a small opening in the diaphragm (the muscle that separates the chest cavity from the abdominal cavity) through which the esophagus passes into the abdomen, where it is continued with the stomach.
 The hiatus is normally small and tight, but it may weaken and enlarge.
 When this happens, part of the stomach muscles may protrude into it, producing a condition called

 hiatal hernia.
 It is very common, occurring in more than half of people over 60 years old, and is rarely serious.
 It was once believed that most cases of persistent heartburn were caused by a hiatal hernia.
 Indeed, a hiatal hernia may impair LES muscle function.
 However, studies have failed to confirm that it is a common cause of GERD, although its presence may increase GERD symptoms in patients who have both conditions.